Title: Ice Prince

 The boy in his arms really did suit the title 'Ice Prince'.
 If not for the white hair and pale skin, then for the clothes he wore that clearly signified his royalty.

 The Winter Prince wore a white dress shirt with an equally white buttoned-up long-sleeved tail coat with blue linings and frost patterns and silver fastenings designing the front.
 He also wore a pair of tight white pants with blue frost patterns on the sides and silver chains on the pockets.
 His flat boots were stark white as well with blue laces.
-He had a hooded cape with fur on the hood around his shoulders, and on his head, looking extremely brittle and fragile, was an ice circlet with a blue gem stone in the middle to signify his princely status.
+He had a hooded cape around his shoulders and on his head, looking extremely brittle and fragile, was an ice circlet with a blue gem stone in the middle to signify his princely status.

 "Oh.
 He's so precious."
 A buzzing of the wings alerted the giant rabbit to the sudden presence of his fellow guardians who had rushed to his side.
 He looked up to see Tooth looking at Jack with searching amethyst eyes, her fingers itching to reach out and pry the closed mouth open.